MicrosoftDocs/visualstudio-docs/subscriptions/solutions/managing-subscribers/includes/admin-update-subscriber-sign-in-email.md

 4. In the fly-out panel, make the necessary edits, and then select **Save**.
 5. Your subscribers receive an email informing them of the change.

-## Azure Active Directory (Azure AD)
+## Microsoft Entra ID
-If you assign subscriptions by using Azure AD groups, any email address or name updates are automatically reflected in [manage.visualstudio.com](https://manage.visualstudio.com).
+If you assign subscriptions by using Entra ID groups, any email address or name updates are automatically reflected in [manage.visualstudio.com](https://manage.visualstudio.com).
 After you save the changes, you should see the updates reflected in the admin portal within 24 hours.
 1. Sign into the [Azure portal](https://portal.azure.com).
 2. Make the necessary updates.